wolfSSL/wolfssl/sslSniffer/README.md

 Loads secrets to decrypt TLS traffic from a keylog file.
 Only sniffer servers registered with `ssl_createKeyLogSnifferServer()` will be able to decrypt using these secrets

 This function requires that sniffer keylog file support (`WOLFSSL_SNIFFER_KEYLOGFILE`) is enabled in the build.
-Keylog file sniffing is only supported for TLS 1.2 traffic.
+Keylog file sniffing is supported for TLS versions 1.2 and 1.3.

 Return Values:
 * 0 on success